 Instead, concentrate on finding a qualified low-commission listing agent.
-Our friends at Clever Real Estate can help you match with experienced local realtors who will help you sell your home for a $3,000 or 1% listing fee.
+Our friends at Clever Real Estate can help you match with experienced local realtors who will help you sell your home for a 1.5% listing fee.

 💰 Match with top local agents, save thousands on commission fees.

 Clever pre-negotiates low rates with top agents nationwide.
 Compare local agents, get full service, and save up to 50% on realtor fees at closing.
 Clever is free to use with no obligation.
 Give it a try today!

 ✅ Negotiate closing costs with the buyer